Lasso Meets Horseshoe : A Survey: Hyper-parameters

 \subsection{Optimization and Cross-validation}

-Careful handling of the global shrinkage parameter $\tau$ is critical for success of the horseshoe estimator in a sparse regime as it captures the level of sparsity in the data \citep{carvalho2010horseshoe, datta2013asymptotic, van2015conditions}.
-However, in nearly black situation a naive estimate of $\tau$ could collapse to zero, and care must be taken to prevent possible degeneracy in inference.
-There are two main approaches regarding choice of $\tau$: first, a fully Bayesian approach that specifies a hyper-prior on $\tau$ and second, an empirical Bayesian approach that estimates $\tau$ from the data using a simple thresholding or maximum marginal likelihood approach (MMLE).
-In a recent paper, \citet{van2017adaptive} have investigated the empirical Bayes and full Bayes approach for $\tau$, and have shown that the full Bayes and the MMLE estimator achieve the near minimax rate, namely $p_n \log(n)$, under similar conditions.
+In a recent paper, \citet{van2017adaptive} have investigated the empirical Bayes and full Bayes approach for $\tau$, and have shown that the full Bayes and the MMLE estimators achieve the near minimax rate, namely $p_n \log(n)$, under similar conditions.
 For the full Bayes estimator, these conditions are easily seen to satisfied by a half-Cauchy prior truncated to the interval $[1/n,1]$, which also does well in numerical experiments, both in `sparse' and `less-sparse' situations.

-The MMLE estimator of \citet{van2017adaptive} outperforms the simple thresholding estimator given by
+The MMLE estimator of \citet{van2017adaptive} outperforms the simple thresholding estimator given by: